tanaes/whopping_Voron_mods/kinematic_bed/README.md

 You will need to reuse the 4 hammer tnuts from the original bed mount as you need 8 tnuts in total to secure the new kinetic mounts to the frame so make sure you have these to hand during step 2 and 3.

+You may want to print the three `sandwich_spacer` STLs to assist in assembling the mounts.
+These are set to be 0.2mm shorter than the space between the metal plates, and will help avoid overtightening the screws and deforming the mounts, which can affect performance.
+(Also a nice way to add at a touch of contrasting color!)

 ### Step 0: Drill center hole in bed

 If you are running a stock V2 bed, you may need to add a rear center hole.
 Fortunately, this is pretty easy to do with a hand drill and some care.
 You will need: